 Pico Canyon oilfield brought pipelines, refineries and Chevron.

-After the 1859 first commercial U.S. oil discovery in Pennsylvania, America’s earliest petroleum exploration companies were attracted to California’s natural oil seeps.
-Small but promising discoveries of “black gold” following the Civil War led to the state’s first gusher in 1876 — and the launching of the California petroleum industry.
+Following the 1859 first commercial U.S. oil discovery in Pennsylvania, the earliest petroleum exploration companies were attracted to California’s natural oil seeps.
+Small but promising discoveries after the Civil War led to the state’s first gusher in 1876 — and the launching of a new California industry.

-Pico Canyon, less than 35 miles north of Los Angeles, produced limited amounts of crude oil as early as 1855, but there was no market for the oil, which was produced near natural oil seeps.
-The first California oil boom arrived a decade later in the northern part of the state — drilled near seeps.
+Pico Canyon, less than 35 miles north of Los Angeles, produced limited amounts of oil as early as 1855, but there was no market for the petroleum found near natural oil seeps.
+The first California drilling boom arrived a decade later in the northern part of the state with an oilfield also found near seeps.

 Humboldt County Oil

-Completed in 1865 by the Old Union Matolle Company, the Humboldt County oil well produced near the aptly named Petrolia.
+Completed in 1865 by the Old Union Matolle Oil Company, the Humboldt County well produced oil near the aptly named Petrolia.
 The oilfield discovery quickly attracted some of America’s earliest exploration companies.

 Detail of a 1908 “Map of Humboldt County Oil Lands” includes post-Civil War commercial oil wells that attracted more drilling to northern California.
 Map courtesy Humboldt County Map Collection, Cal Poly Humboldt Library Special Collection.